ucsb-csw8/w22/faq.md

 ### What do the PA, CA and LA mean on the zybook, where are they found?
-How can we know our progress there?
 How do I know when they are completed?

 * Participation Activities (PAs)
 * Challenge Activities (CAs)